 - Hotel credit cards: Like airlines, hotels have loyalty programs and may partner up with banks to offer their members co-branded credit cards.
 These cards earn points as well and offer benefits like annual reward nights and automatic elite status, which in turn includes perks such as room upgrades and free Wi-Fi during stays.

 - Cash back credit cards: Some rewards credit cards earn cash back that cardholders can redeem for statement credits to lower their monthly bill.
 Certain cash back rewards cards offer a better rate of return specifically on travel, though.
-For example, the Capital One® Venture® Rewards Credit Card earns 2 miles per dollar spent on all eligible purchases (or you can earn 50,000 bonus miles if you spend $3,000 within three months).
+For example, the Capital One Venture Rewards Credit Card earns 2 miles per dollar spent on all eligible purchases.
 Those miles are worth 1 cent apiece when redeemed against travel charges, but may lose value if redeemed as statement credits for purchases in other categories.
-Still, if you're looking for a cash-back card for travel in particular, 2 back is a great rate of return.
+Still, if you're looking for a cash-back card for travel in particular, 2 cents back is a great rate of return.

 How Do You Pick a Travel Rewards Credit Card?